Release money from your house- You don’t need to make regular monthly payments

 Downsides of Equity Release Plans

 Home reversion plans can reduce the value of your estate.
 Lump-sum lifetime mortgages may impact entitlements to benefits.
-You may need to pay a valuation fee, and some products may expose you to changes in interest rates.
+You may need to pay a valuation fee and some products expose you to changes in interest rates.

 What percentage can be released?